-D. OH will continue work with Permanent Supportive Housing (PSH) providers on implementation of the PSH OMS Workforce Stabilization Fund, which was launched in 2023 with \$25 million of JumpStart / Payroll Expense Tax funds.
+D. OH will continue work with permanent supportive housing (PSH) providers on implementation of the PSH OMS Workforce Stabilization Fund, which was launched in 2023 with \$25 million of JumpStart/Payroll Expense Tax funds.
 Funds are allocated by formula to PSH providers proportional to the number of PSH apartments they operate, which reflects the number of staff employed.
 It is the goal for this fund to primarily support increases in worker wages and workforce stabilization, while also supporting other operating and maintenance needs occurring in PSH.
 OH will continue to review and analyze impacts through early implementation and make program, policy, and funding adjustments as needed.
+In addition, OH will develop specific reporting and performance measures such as worker retention or turnover, employee vacancy rate, wage rates paid over time to specific positions, etc., that track impacts of the funding provided to ensure that the intended goal of reducing vacancies and turnover at such projects is being achieved.
+PSH housing providers shall provide this information on an annual basis.
+This information shall be included in the annual 2023 Housing Levy report.